solliancenet/azure-synapse-build-together-blog/Blog-1/intro-lecture.md

 ## Task 3: Introduction to Synapse Studio

 Synapse Studio provides a powerful user interface into the world of Azure Synapse Analytics.
 Synapse Studio enables members from multiple data-related roles to collaborate.
-The dba, developer, BI professional, and data scientists can perform their jobs using a single interface.
+The dba, developer, BI professional, and data scientist can perform their jobs using a single interface.
 The Synapse Studio interface provides functionality split between multiple activity hubs.

 Let's take a moment now to open Synapse Studio and explore the interface.

 We'll begin by accessing Synapse Studio through the newly deployed Synapse workspace resource.

-1. Once the resource provisioning completes, navigate to your Synapse workspace.
+1. Once the resource provisioning completes, navigate to your Synapse workspace resource.
 On the **Overview** page, take note of the following.
 Then, launch Synapse Studio.

     - **Serverless SQL pools** (1) -- With Serverless SQL pools, billing occurs according to use.
 It is a powerful distributed SQL execution tool.
 A pool called *Built-in* exists in every workspace
     - **Apache Spark pools** (2)